Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Introduction

 \section{Introduction}

 At their very core, distributed systems consist of autonomous computing entities (or processes) that \emph{communicate} to globally solve non-trivial tasks.
 Over the years, distributed systems became ubiquitous and increased the possibility that some of the processes fail in some unpredictable manner.
-The most general fault model is the Byzantine model, that allows a process to simply exhibit arbitrary behavior.
+The most general fault model is the Byzantine one, that allows a process to simply exhibit arbitrary behavior.
 Byzantine processes are opposed to correct processes, that trustfully follow their prescribed algorithm.
-In this context, communicating reliably may become difficult, especially when processes have to rely on other (possibly Byzantine) processes to convey the information they want to send (that is, the network is partially connected).
+In this context, communicating reliably may become difficult, especially when processes have to rely on other (possibly faulty) processes to convey the information they want to send (that is, the network is partially connected).

 Two useful global communication abstractions have been defined in this context.
-First, the \emph{reliable communication} (RC) abstraction requires that: \emph{(i)} when a correct process broadcasts a message, this message is then delivered by all correct processes, and \emph{(ii)} when a message originating from a correct process is delivered, it was indeed sent by this correct process.
-Reliable communication is also referred to as \emph{reliable broadcast with honest dealer}, outlining that the source of a message is always correct.
+First, the \emph{reliable communication} (RC) abstraction requires that: \emph{(i)} if a correct process broadcasts a message, then all correct processes also deliver this message, and \emph{(ii)} if a message is delivered, then it was indeed sent by its claimed source.
+Reliable communication is also referred to as \emph{reliable broadcast with honest dealer}, outlining that the broadcast is achieved in case of a correct source.
 Second, the \emph{reliable broadcast} abstraction considers the additional case where the sender of a message may be arbitrarily faulty.
-In this case, all correct processes are supposed to deliver the same message.
+In this case, all correct processes deliver the same message or none do.
 Reliable broadcast, often abbreviated as BRB (Byzantine Reliable Broadcast), guarantees stronger properties than reliable communication, yet both abstractions can be implemented in a fully asynchronous network.
-Recently, protocols that rely on Byzantine reliable broadcast have been used to implement Blockchain consensus~\cite{yu2019repucoin} and payments~\cite{collins2020online}.
+Recently, protocols that rely on Byzantine reliable broadcast have been used to implement Blockchain consensus~\cite{mostefaoui2015intrusion,yu2019repucoin,decouchant2022damysus} and decentralized payments~\cite{DBLP:conf/dsn/CollinsGKKMPPST20, auvolat2020money, cohen2021tame}.

 The most well known asynchronous BRB protocol is probably Gabriel Bracha's algorithm, which is sometimes named double echo authenticated broadcast~\cite{Bracha:iandc:1987}.
 This protocol assumes a fully connected network of $N$ processes (among which at most $f {<} N/3$ are Byzantine) and authenticated network links.